oda-hub/deprecated-renku-aqs/README.md

 this is queried to retrieve the needed information, perform some inferring and generate the output graph that will be finally exported over an output picture.

+In particular, the following information are elaborated to produce the graph:
+* inputs/arguments/outputs of the notebook execution
+* [astroquery](https://github.com/oda-hub/astroquery/tree/DESILegacySurvey) modules used and the main query methods called ([https://github.com/astropy/astroquery/blob/main/docs/api.rst](astroquery api))

 ### Parameters

 * `--filename` The filename of the output file image, until now, only png images are supported (eg `--filename graph.png`), default is `graph.png`